nebulaeonline/microauthd/README.md

 ### What Still Needs Work

+- `mad` CLI needs strengthening for production use; it's functional but not polished (and slower than it should be)
 - Some minor inconsistencies in API response formatting
 - Token usage metadata is stored but not yet used for token tracing
 - Audit log field consistency still being refined